EmileDqy/jupyter_airflow_monitoring/README.md

 1) Add support for windows based systems
 2) Add support for dockerized airflow
 3) Add option to use a connexion so that the airflow operator can communicate with the jupyter server (airflow on a different system than the jupyter server)
+4) Add monitoring by dag_id
+5) Add monitoring automatic: run when a tracked DAG finished

 ## License